Thor: Son of Asgard: Enchanted

 In Thor: Son of Asgard #7-9, titled "Enchanted," Sif is the only girl in a class of male warriors until the arrival of Brunnhilda.
 With this female warrior and Amora, Sif now has now two rivals in the competition for Thor's affections.
-The two blondes remind her that she lost her golden hair, after Loki jealously cut it and replaced it with enchanted black hair made by dwarves.
-Taking advantage of her vulnerability, Amora and Loki work together to trick Sif into stealing the Mirror of Mycha.
+The two blondes remind her that she lost her golden hair after Loki jealously cut it and replaced it with enchanted black hair made by dwarves.
+Taking advantage of her vulnerability, Amora and Loki trick Sif into stealing the Mirror of Mycha.

 The Mirror of Mycha is an enchanted mirror that, when the proper spell is cast upon it, will cause the person who is looking into it to fall in love with the person holding it.
 The legend says that only a woman's touch can give life to the mirror.

 Loki casts the spell.
-Amora steals the mirror from Sif and uses it on Thor.
+Amora steals the mirror from Sif and uses it on Thor, and this is later found out to be Amora and Loki's plan to see Thor and Sif fail.
 Brunnhilda and Sif decide to fight together against the sorcerers.
 During the fight, Brunnhilda breaks the mirror and the spell over Thor vanishes.
 Sif has to apologize and explain why she would have tricked him with the Mirror of Mycha.
 Thor forgives her and they exchange their first kiss.

 Worthy

 In Thor: Son of Asgard #10-12, titled "Worthy," Thor, frustrated by his incapacity to wield the hammer Mjolnir, decides to travel to the Norns to learn how to succeed.
 They tell him that he must first face death.
 After his return to Asgard, he discovers that the Storm Giants have attacked the city and kidnapped Sif.
 Odin tells Thor to stay and guard Asgard and he and the gods will go rescue her.
-Due to his feeling for the young woman, Thor disobeys his father and finds himself worthy to lift Mjolnir.
+Due to his feelings for the young woman, Thor disobeys his father and finds himself worthy to lift Mjolnir.

 On his horse Treibold, Thor travels to Jotunheim.
 He defeats many Storm Giants to face Rugga, their king.
-Rugga tells him he was offered immortality by the Goddess of Death, Hela, if he turned Sif over to her.
+Rugga tells him he was offered immortality by the goddess of death, Hela, if he turned Sif over to her.
 Thor goes to confront Hela.
 During the confrontation, Hela threatens to kill Sif.
-However, when Thor offers himself in her place, Hela decides against killing him because it would not break Odin's heart as she had hoped since Thor would die an honorable death.
+However, when Thor offers himself in her place, Hela realizes that he would die an honorable death (thereby spoiling her desire to inflict great sorrow on Odin and the Asgardians), and so sets Sif free.